 \subsection{Observation of the Leakage Current}

-During a sweep of $\eps$, the Zeeman splitting or the tunneling multiple of the resonances Eqs.~(\ref{eq_resonanceCrudeApprox})-(\ref{eq_lastResonance}) can be traversed.
+During a sweep of $\eps$, the Zeeman splitting or the tunneling, several of the resonances Eqs.~(\ref{eq_resonanceCrudeApprox})-(\ref{eq_lastResonance}) can be traversed.
 As a result, similar values of $I$ can appear with different visibility in $\delta\varphi$ since the relevant resonances are associated with different dipole moments.
 In the example of Fig.~\ref{fig_valleyObs}(a), the dashed curve is not suited to extract information on $I$ since the resonances are met on the flanks of the peaks of $I$.

-This challenge can be partially mitigated, if the measurement is performed with $\eps \approx 0$, $\kappa \gtrsim |B_L - B_R|/2$ and $\omega_p \approx (\Delta_L + \Delta_R)/2 + t_f$.
-With this choice of $\omega_p$ the probe field is approximately resonant with the splitting between (1,1) supertriplets with equal spin and opposite valley configuration (red in Fig.~\ref{fig_valleyObs}(b)).
-The resonator field is therefore sensitive to ALCs involving these states which lift the blockade.
-The choice of $\kappa$ is necessary since the supertriplet states without spin polarization are shifted by the difference in Zeeman splitting.
+This challenge can be partially mitigated if the measurement is performed with $\eps \approx 0$, $\kappa \gtrsim |B_L - B_R|/2$ and $\omega_p \approx (\Delta_L + \Delta_R)/2 + t_f$.
+With this choice of $\omega_p$ the probe field is approximately resonant with the splitting between pairs of states where both states have equal spin projection but opposite valley configuration.
+The eigenenergies of such pairs are separated by the valley splitting and are parallel as a function of $B_L+B_R$ (e.g. Fig.~\ref{fig_valleyObs}(b)).
+The resonator field is therefore sensitive to ALCs which lift the blockade if one state from such a pair is involved.
+The choice of $\kappa$ makes sure that all states are part of one such pair.
+This is necessary since the supertriplet states without spin polarization are shifted by the difference in Zeeman splitting.
 An advantage of a relatively large $\kappa$ is the suppression of unwanted back-action effects.

-The result during a sweep of $B_L + B_R$ is depicted in Fig.~\ref{fig_valleyObs}(a) by the solid curve.
+The result of a sweep of $B_L + B_R$ is depicted in Fig.~\ref{fig_valleyObs}(a) by the solid curve.
 The figure also highlights the limitation of this method.
-Near ALCs of supertriplets with opposite spin at
+Near the ALCs of supertriplets with opposite spin the correlation of resonator response and leakage current is broken and the phase shift is much stronger as can be expected from $I$.
+These ALCs occur at

-the correlation of resonator response and leakage current is broken and the phase shift is much stronger as can be expected from $I$.
-In a window of $\approx 4 \kappa$ around these ALCs the resonator-aided measurement of the leakage current is not reliable.
+Within a window of width $\approx 4 \kappa$ around these ALCs the resonator-aided measurement of the leakage current is not reliable.
 These intervals are indicated in Fig.~\ref{fig_valleyObs}(a) by changing the color of the curve to gray.